 Immunotherapy for Lung Cancer

-Immunotherapy is one of the most promising new treatments for lung cancer.
-These therapies help the body’s immune system to locate and destroy cancerous cells.
-The immune system is programmed to identify and destroy any foreign cells that it doesn’t recognize, such as germs.
-Under normal conditions, cancer cells should be recognized and targeted because they are not normally found in the body.
+The immune system is programmed to identify and destroy any foreign or pathogenic cells that it doesn’t recognize, so cancer cells should be recognized and targeted because they are not normally found in the body.
 However, cancer develops gradually as healthy cells undergo a series of subtle DNA mutations and acquire the ability to evade the immune system.
-This makes it more difficult for the immune system to recognize cancerous cells as invaders.
+Immunotherapy is one of the most promising new treatments for lung cancer, since it helps the body’s immune system to locate and destroy cancerous cells.

 How does immunotherapy treat lung cancer?